Guide for spectators and photographers

 Generally we do not charge spectators for admission but in order to make the best of the day and not impede a competitor’s weekend, please pay heed to the following tips:

 - We reserve a lot of space for dog vans/trucks, competitors and race officials.
-Plan on walking to the centre of the action, not parking right next to it.
+Plan on walking to the action, not parking right next to it.

 - You’ll want to bring a camera, because there is going to be a lot of amazing shots to take (and share on social media!).